-The problem consists of one (1) mock bill scenario and three (3) different mock lobbying scenarios for the bill.
-The lobbying scenarios include legislator profiles.
-During competition rounds, competitors will approach "members of Congress" and the like to request their sponsorship, cosponsorship, votes, etc. Competitors will lobby for the same mock bill in all rounds.
-There are three (3) preliminary rounds during which competitors will face all three (3) of the mock scenarios one (1) scenario per round.
-Competitors will also write and submit a proposed bill and accompanying fact sheet.
+Competitors will lobby for the same mock bill in all rounds.
+There are three (3) preliminary rounds during which competitors will face all three (3) of the mock scenarios - one (1) scenario per round.
+Competitors will also write and submit a proposed bill and accompanying fact sheet that will be submitted prior to the event.